-- This recipe can be switched up so easy and it won’t seem like you’re eating the same thing night after night.
+- This recipe can be switched up so easily and it won’t seem like you’re eating the same thing night after night.

 - Cooked Chicken Breast – There are tons of choices here.
-If you have left over chicken breast from another meal, go ahead and use that.
-Rotisserie chicken works fantastastically well, as do seasoned chicken breast strips.
+If you have leftover chicken breast from another meal, go ahead and use that.
+Rotisserie chicken works fantastically well, as do seasoned chicken breast strips.
 In a pinch, you can even use canned, or cooked ground chicken!

 - Pasta – Use your very favorite kind.
 I used rotini because I like how the swirls catch the sauce and cheese!

 - Garlic and Herb Sauce – There are a number of dressings out there that are premade and ready to go.
 You can use either a sauce (for pasta) or even a dressing for a lighter flavor.
 I used the dressing for this recipe.
 If you’d like to make your own sauce ahead of time, this recipe from Little Broken is for a creamy garlic sauce that would work just fine.

 - Broccoli Florets – Fresh or frozen is fine.
 (See below for specific instructions if using frozen.)

 - Mozzarella – I used Mozza because that’s what I had on hand, but feel free to use any awesome melting cheese that you really like.

 EAZY TIP: Using only mozzarella is great, but if you want to kick up the flava’ , try adding two or three cheeses that melt really well.
 Just be sure to keep them close to the same amounts that are called for in the recipe.

 - Garlic Powder